MaceChettiyadan/Y11Notes/Economics/5. Market Failure/PPT - Exernalities.md

 ###### Negative Production Externality
 - Imposing a tax on per unit of production or pollutant emission
 - Internalise the external cost (recognition)

+## Notes on Research
+- make sure to explain/define what the thingos are, mpc msc whatevs
+-